A Guide to Psychology and its Practice

 I’ve taken part at group psychotherapy for six months.
 There is an issue I think might be essential about me and I’d like to talk about, but I feel extremely shy, 1st) because I can’t be totally comfortable with other people 2nd) because I live in a country where abortion is crime (I’ve had an abortion performed in a very traumatic way and then for about ten years I got pregnant nine more times and I just stopped that when I decided to carry on my last pregnancy).
 I wouldn’t want to have problems with police (I trust my psychotherapist but not the other members of the group), besides that I think they (the other members of the group) might be judgmental or even indiscreet about that.
 There’s great prejudice about abortion here in Brazil.
 I feel awful having to talk about that, do you think its really important to tell that to my psychotherapist.

 You have no reason to talk about anything in psychotherapy unless you are open to change.
-But, even more than that, you have no reason to be in psychotherapy unless you are willing to submit everything about your life to examination and are willing for every perversion of your life to change.
+But, even more than that, you have no reason to be in psychotherapy unless you are willing to submit everything about your life to examination and are willing for every unhealthy psychological defense in your life to change.

-This means that you have to face all your mistakes with honest scrutiny and that it is a grave psychological error to “kill” anything that seems too unpleasant or too inconvenient for you—whether it be a part of your personality, your parents, your friends, your children, or your children in the womb.
+This means that it is important to face all your mistakes with honest scrutiny and that it is a grave psychological error to try to “get rid of” any problem that seems too unpleasant or too inconvenient for you—whether it be a psychological defense, part of your personality, your parents, your friends, your children—or a child in the womb.

-The fact is, abortion is a crime against humanity, for it reduces a human being to a piece of garbage.
-And that cold process of reduction becomes a hate crime resulting in profound trauma that most medical and psychological organizations prefer to ignore.
+The fact is, abortion is a hate crime against humanity, for it reduces a human child to a piece of garbage.
+And that cold process of reduction results in profound trauma that most medical and psychological organizations prefer to ignore.
 As Mother Teresa said, “We must not be surprised when we hear of murders, of wars, of hatred.
 If a mother can kill her own child, what is left but for us to kill each other?”
+Is it any wonder, then, that with a psychological attitude of “getting rid of problems” our world today is drowning in hatred and revenge and plagued with the constant threat of terrorism and war?

-Now, if you have stopped having abortions because you have realized what a crime it is, then you can talk about your past abortions from a place of sorrow.
-And that can be a profound motive for scrutiny and psychological change in other areas of your life.
+Therefore, your real psycholgical task is to realize what a huge mistake your abortions have been, and to realize how you have used abortion unconsciously to mask deep psychological pain and despair from your childhood.
+When you can talk about your past abortions from a place of sorrow, that sorrow can be a profound motive for scrutiny and psychological change in other areas of your life.

 Back to the list of questions